-Strategic Flood Risk Assessment (SFRA)

-The SFRA informs knowledge of flooding, refines the information on the Flood Map and determines variations in flood risk from all sources of flooding across and from their area.
+Strategic Flood Risk Assessment (SFRA) - Informs knowledge of flooding, refines the information on the Flood Map and determines variations in flood risk from all sources of flooding across and from their area.

-Strategic Housing Land Availability

-Assessment (SHLAA) - A technical study to inform planning policy relating to planning for housing.
+Strategic Housing Land Availability Assessment (SHLAA) - A technical study to inform planning policy relating to planning for bouning.
+It also assists in the monitoring to inform planning policy relating to planning for housing.
 It also assists in the monitoring of whether there is an adequate supply of deliverable and developable housing land.